Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 ### Allocation Profile

-The multi-pass IR pipeline allocates roughly **1.8–4.4× more than FEC** per compilation call but **up to 50% less than the System Compiler**.
+The multi-pass IR pipeline allocates roughly **1.8–3.9× more than FEC** per compilation call but **30–50% less than the System Compiler**.
 The overhead is per-compilation, not per-execution - compiled delegates run at equivalent speed regardless of which compiler produced them.
 For hot paths that compile once and cache, the allocation difference is negligible.
 For workloads that re-compile frequently (dynamic LINQ providers, interpreted rule engines), prefer FEC when its patterns cover your